How to create CLI programs with multiple commands, flags and subcommands, and how to do it fast and simply?

 top-level flags exist, but does not list any.

-When we add this statement, however, the now important -v
+When we add this statement, however, the now important -v flag is included

-output, while the mundane -debug
+in the help output, while the mundane -debug flag remains unlisted.

 $ go run . help